Conservation Genomics

 • General introduction to the idea of SNP calling

-• Looking at the files associated with a reference genome, indexing it
+• Examine the files associated with a reference genome, and index it

-• Use BWA to assemble some reads to the genome
+• Assemble reads to the genome using BWA

-• Call SNPs using BCFtools mpileup/call, output VCF
+• Call SNPs using BCFtools mpileup/call, generate a VCF output file of genotypes

 Instructors